jacksonherron/Yogi/README.md

 # Yogi

-A social app and market place for yogis
+A social app and marketplace for yogis to find their community "Sangha"

 ### Trello